Adding Media, Interactivity, and Mathematical Equations

 To ensure videos are accessible to all students, they must be captioned.
 When including videos in Pressbooks, there are a few options for adding captions to videos.

-1. If the video is hosted somewhere else (like YouTube or Kaltura) and is being embedded in Pressbooks, you can caption the video from within that platform and the captions will be included when the video is embedded into Pressbooks.
-This is the easiest option.
+- If the video is hosted somewhere else (like YouTube or Kaltura) and is being embedded in Pressbooks, you can caption the video from within that platform.
+The captions will be included when the video is embedded into Pressbooks.
+This option is the easiest.

-2. Apply open captions to your video.
-Open captions are when the captions are actually a part of the video.
-They cannot be turned on and off.
-This can be done in video editors like Adobe Premier.
+- Apply open captions to your video.
+Open captions are part of the video and cannot be turned on and off.
+Video editors like Adobe Premier can be used to add option captions.

 For more information about video accessibility, see the chapter Multimedia in the BCcampus Open Education Accessibility Toolkit – 2nd Edition.